Families of Manchester bombing victims to gather as inquiry begins | ITV News

 Sir John Saunders, a retired High Court judge, will chair the Manchester Arena Inquiry, to investigate events before, during and after the attack at the end of an Ariana Grande concert on the evening of May 22, 2017.

-Suicide-bomber Salman Abedi, surrounded by the throng of elated youngsters leaving the concert, exploded his shrapnel-packed rucksack bomb, sending thousands of nuts and bolts shredding everything in their path.
+Manchester Arena bomb plotter Hashem Abedi sentenced to minimum of 55 years in jail

+Manchester Arena bomb plotter refuses to face families as they speak of 'world of chaos'

-The names of the 22 innocent bystanders will be read out, followed by a minute silence as the inquiry formally begins.
+The names of the 22 victims will be read out, followed by a minute silence as the inquiry formally begins.

 The inquiry is being held with unprecedented arrangements to ensure social distancing is observed by the families of the deceased, their lawyers and others representing public bodies, witnesses and the media.